Rockies vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants will hand the ball to Logan Webb (4-6) for his 13th start of the season.
+- Alex Cobb (5-2) will take to the mound for the Giants and make his 13th start of the season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his ninth consecutive quality start.
+- Cobb has eight starts of five or more innings this season in 12 chances.
+He averages 5.8 innings per outing.

-- Webb has pitched five or more innings in 12 straight games and will look to extend that streak.
+- He has finished four appearances without allowing an earned run in 12 chances this season.

 |Opponent